 We would like to keep you informed on what is going on in the life of Dauntless and would like to send occasional updates via email.
 We may also contact you from time to time to confirm that the records that we hold are correct, and that you are happy for us to continue sending out these occasional updates.
 We will never rent or trade personal data with other organisations and businesses.

-We use a third party providers, MailChimp and Active Campaign, to deliver our newsletter.
+We use a third party provider, namely MailChimp, to deliver our newsletter.
 We gather statistics around email opening and clicks using industry standard technologies to help us monitor and improve our e-newsletter.

 You can unsubscribe to general mailings at any time by clicking the “Unsubscribe” link at the bottom of any of our emails, or by emailing our Data Protection Officer